 Employers of dance movement psychotherapists include social services departments, hospitals, day/community care centres, residential homes, young offenders units, special schools, prisons, voluntary organisations and charities.
 They also commonly work as private practitioners or on a freelance/self-employed basis.

 Dance movement psychotherapy is a small profession and job vacancies attract strong competition.
 Most opportunities are part time and/or temporary, with the majority based in London and other major cities.
-Vacancies are advertised in national newspapers, vacancy lists produced by local authorities, and publications such as Community Care and Health Service Journal and their websites.
-Vacancies are also listed in the e-motion newsletter published by the professional organisation for dance movement psychotherapists, the Association for Dance Movement Psychotherapy UK (ADMP UK), which is available online to its members.
+Vacancies are advertised by local authorities, and on websites such as Community Care and NHS Jobs.

 You will need to have completed a postgraduate level qualification in dance movement psychotherapy accredited by ADMP UK in order to register with the organisation and enter the profession.
 Training places attract strong competition, so relevant experience prior to postgraduate study is normally essential.
 Course providers expect candidates to have had continuous experience of at least one dance or movement form for two years, as well as experience of a variety of others.
 An honours degree in a relevant field such as dance, movement, performing arts, psychology, nursing or medicine can be advantageous.